Man surfing while wearing an Apple Watch Series 10

 A fitness tracker tracks all of your daily activity

 Did you walk from the garden back into the house?
 Your fitness tracker will count those steps.
 Climbed up 10 flights of stairs to get to work?
-A fitness tracker will track your all-day activity, and that means your steps, distance, elevation, and the calories you burned during that activity.
+A fitness tracker will track your all-day activity, and that means your steps, distance, elevation (in some models), and the calories you burned during that activity.

 When you have a fitness tracker with advanced features you’ll be able to choose custom workout profiles like hiking, HIIT training, and weight training and track those.
-Depending on which fitness tracker you choose you may be able to track swimming too, and some trackers offer multi-sport tracking if you do different sports during your daily workout.
-Many different types of fitness trackers will also track your sleep, so you can wear it all night and see how many hours of REM and light sleep you’re getting.
+Depending on which fitness tracker you choose you may be able to track swimming too.
+Some trackers offer multi-sport tracking if you do different sports during your daily workout.
+Many different types of fitness trackers will also track your sleep, so you can wear it all night and see how many hours of REM, light, and deep sleep you’re getting.

 Fitness tracker apps offer additional tracking

 With a fitness tracker, you should be able to look down at your wrist and see if you’re meeting your fitness goals.
-Once you sync your tracker with the companion app, you’ll be able to track even more.
-Some companion apps will offer you food tracking, water-intake tracking, and weight loss or gain.
+Once you sync your tracker with the companion app, you get a comprehensive view of the metrics.
+Some companion apps offer you food tracking, water-intake tracking, and weight loss or gain.
+In some cases, this requires syncing with another third-party app.

 You can see all of your data over days, weeks, months, and if you wear it long enough, years.
 That data is great if you want to see how you improved or where you need to improve.